Oahu Dream Weddings: Your Perfect Ceremony Guide

 Can we see and/or approve the ceremony or tell them what to say?

 Ceremonies are individual to the minister.
 Our minister has variations of his ceremony memorized and he does like to personalize it to the couple consequently, the actual words spoken vary slightly ceremony to ceremony.
-Also, the basic structure and wording is proprietary by the minister.
+Also, the basic structure and wording is proprietary to the minister.

 With that said, be assured that all of our officiates perform a ceremony with nothing that would be objectionable to the average person for the type and style of ceremony you've selected.